bfidatadigipres/dpx_encoding/README.md

 To prevent the scripts from running multiple versions at once and overburdening the server RAM the crontab calls the scripts via Linux Flock lock files (called from /usr/bin/flock shown below).
 These are manually created in the /var/run folder, and the script flock_rebuild.sh regularly checks for their presence, and if absent, recreates them every hour.
 It is common for the lock files to disappear when a server is rebooted, etc.

 The scripts for encoding and automation_dpx/ activities will run frequently throughout the day:
-dpx_assessment.sh - Every eight hours on the half hour (launches dpx_splitting_script.py processing one job at a time).
+dpx_assessment.sh / dpx_assessment_fourdepth.sh - Every four hours one or other of the scripts using shared lock (launches dpx_splitting_script.py processing one job at a time).
 dpx_rawcooked.sh - Runs continually, with crontab attempts made (but blocked by Flock when active) every 15 minutes to ensure continual encoding activity
 dpx_post_rawcook.sh - Runs three times a day every 8 hours, at 8am, 4pm, and 12am
 dpx_tar_script.sh - Runs once a day at 10pm
+dpx_check_script.sh - Runs once a day at 5am
-dpx_clean_up.sh - Runs once a day at 5am
+dpx_clean_up.sh - Runs once a day at 5am [ deprecated ]

 DPX Encoding script crontab entries:

-    30    */8   *    *    *       username      /usr/bin/flock -w 0 --verbose /var/run/dpx_assess.lock         /mnt/path/dpx_encoding/film_operations/dpx_assessment.sh
+    30    */4   *    *    *       username      /usr/bin/flock -w 0 --verbose /var/run/dpx_assess.lock         /mnt/path/dpx_encoding/film_operations/dpx_assessment.sh
+    05    */4   *    *    *       username      /usr/bin/flock -w 0 --verbose /var/run/dpx_assess.lock         /mnt/path/dpx_encoding/film_operations/dpx_assessment_fourdepth.sh
     */15  *     *    *    *       username      /usr/bin/flock -w 0 --verbose /var/run/dpx_rawcook.lock        /mnt/path/dpx_encoding/film_operations/dpx_rawcook.sh
-    0     */8   *    *    *       username      /usr/bin/flock -w 0 --verbose /var/run/dpx_post_rawcook.lock   /mnt/path/dpx_encoding/film_operations/dpx_post_rawcook.sh
+    45    */4   *    *    *       username      /usr/bin/flock -w 0 --verbose /var/run/dpx_post_rawcook.lock   /mnt/path/dpx_encoding/film_operations/dpx_post_rawcook.sh
     0     22    *    *    *       username      /usr/bin/flock -w 0 --verbose /var/run/dpx_tar_script.lock     /mnt/path/dpx_encoding/film_operations/dpx_tar_script.sh
-    0     5     *    *    *       username      /usr/bin/flock -w 0 --verbose /var/run/dpx_clean_up.lock       /mnt/path/dpx_encoding/film_operations/dpx_clean_up.sh
+    0     5     *    *    *       username      /usr/bin/flock -w 0 --verbose /var/run/dpx_check_script.lock   /mnt/path/dpx_encoding/film_operations/dpx_check_script.sh
-    0     21    *    *    *       username      /usr/bin/python3 /mnt/path/dpx_encoding/film_operations/dpx_part_whole_move.py > /tmp/python_cron.log
+    15    */4   *    *    *       username      /usr/bin/python3 /mnt/path/dpx_encoding/film_operations/dpx_part_whole_move.py > /tmp/python_cron.log
     */55  *     *    *    *       username      /mnt/path/dpx_encoding/flock_rebuild.sh

 ## global.log

 Global.log is created by DPI ingest scripts to map processing of files as they are successfully ingested.
 When an ingest process completes the final message reads "successfully deleted file".
 This message is necessary for clean up of the DPX sequences, and so global.log must be accessed daily by dpx_clean_up.sh.
-The global.log is copied every day at 3AM to the a central Logs folder, just before dpx_clean_up.sh accesses it.
+The global.log is copied every day at 3AM to the a central Logs folder.

 ## THE SCRIPTS

-### dpx_assessment.sh [Launches Python splitting script]
+### dpx_assessment.sh / dpx_assessment_fourdepth.sh [Launches Python splitting script]

-This script assesses a DPX sequence's suitability to be RAWcooked encoded, based on criteria met within the metadata of the fifth DPX file.
-The metadata is checked against a Mediaconch policy, if it fails, the folder is passed to the tar_preservation/ folder path.
+These scripts assess a DPX sequence's suitability to be RAWcooked encoded, based on criteria met within the metadata of the fourth DPX file.
+The metadata is checked against a Mediaconch policy, if it fails, the folder is passed to the tar_preservation/ folder path. dpx_assessment.sh script need the DPX sequences to be formatted identically:  N_123456_01of01/scan01/2048x1556/<dpx_files>
-This script need the DPX sequences to be formatted identically:  N_123456_01of01/scan01/2048x1556/<dpx_files>
+dpx_assessment_fourdepth.sh script needs the DPX sequence formatted identically: N_123456_01of01/2048x1556/Scan01/R01of01/<dpx_files>
+They both run from the same Flock lock file to avoid running splits simultaneously which would endanger the ordering process.
+If the first assessment script is busy using the lock then the second will skip until the next pass.

 Script functions:
+- Checks if contents of dpx_to_assess/dpx_to_assess_fourdepth folder has any contents.
+Exits if not to avoid unecessary log entries
+- Checks downtime_control.json to see if script runs inhibited
 - Refreshes the DPX success and failure lists, tar, rawcooked, luma and python lists so clean for each run of the script, avoiding path failures.
-- Looks within the dpx_to_assess/ folder for DPX sequence directories at pixel ratio folder level.
+- dpx_assessment.sh looks within the dpx_to_assess/ folder for DPX sequence directories at pixel ratio folder level.
 Eg, 2048x1556/ (found at mindepth 3 / maxdepth 3)
+- dpx_assessment_fourdepth.sh looks within the dpx_to_assess_fourdepth/ folder for DPX sequence directories at reel folder level.
+Eg, R01of01/ (found at mindepth 4 / maxdepth 4)
-- Takes the fifth DPX within this folder and stores in a 'dpx' variable, creates 'filename' and 'scan' variables using the basename and dirname of path
+- Takes the first DPX within this folder and stores in a 'dpx' variable, creates further variables using the basename and dirname of path
+- Creates documents for preservation in sequence.
+These include first dpx metadata, directory tree, whole byte size of directory.
 - Greps for the 'filename' within script_logs/rawcooked_dpx_success.log and script_logs/tar_dpx_failures.log.
 If appears in either then the file is skipped.
 If not:
   - Compares 'dpx' to Mediaconch policy rawcooked_dpx_policy.xml (policy specifically written to pass/fail RAWcooked encodings)
   - If pass, looks for metadata indicating if the DPX are 4K, have RGB or Luma (Y) colourspace, before writing 'filename' to rawcooked_dpx_list.txt or luma_4k_dpx_list.txt